shawnmaten/fivethirtyscrape/README.md

 # Deploy the scraper instance
 now deploy --public ./scraper

+# For scheduled site scrapes, you must scale the scraper to always maintain 1 instance
+# Use any region you want, but if you don't specify a region or specify all, 1 per region is created
+# Agenda will handle multiple workers, but that's overkill in this case
+now scale scraper-instance-url some-region 1 1

 # Optionally you can give your scraper instance an alias
 now alias set scraper-instance-url some-memorable-alias